-Analysis of the North's labour markets indicates that the majority (61%) of the North's workers lived and worked in the same local authority district in 2015129.
+Analysis of the North's labour markets indicates that the majority (61%) of the North's workers lived and worked in the same local authority district in 2015.
 Under the business as usual scenario, this proportion is not expected to change in the future.
 However, in the transformational scenario, the proportion of workers taking employment outside of their home district is expected to markedly increase by 2050.
-The greatest change is expected in high-skilled occupants, who already have a higher propensity to travel further for work.
+The greatest change is expected for high-skilled occupations, who already have a higher propensity to travel further for work.

 However, different groups of people will react differently to these opportunities, dependent on their skills, employment and life stage.
-People's trip making patterns and motivations are diverse and vary throughout their lives, they also depend on a range of socio-economic factors, as well as their location and the transport choices available to them.
+People's trip making patterns and motivations are diverse, vary throughout their lives and depend on a range of socio-economic factors, as well as their location and the transport choices available to them.

-Whilst at an individual level such patterns are rational, aggregated and complex patterns can emerge, making them more difficult to identify and understand.
+Whilst at an individual level such patterns are rational, when aggregated complex travel patterns can emerge, making them more difficult to identify and understand.
 Different markets for travel, such as local commuting into a town centre or longer distance rail commuting, are likely to experience very different growth trends over the coming years, in line with both the behaviours of the groups of people who make those trips and the extent to which the population of these groups is changing within the North.
-A better understanding of these factors is therefore key to identifying potential future travel patterns within the North.
+Better understanding these factors is therefore key to identifying potential future travel patterns within the North.

 Transport investment in the North, and the UK as a whole, has historically been made on a 'predict and provide' approach where future demand for travel is forecast based on historic trends and transport interventions are then designed to meet this demand.
-Increasingly, there is a movement towards a 'vision and validate' approach through which TfN, local transport authorities and Government can actively shape and influence how people travel to meet joint economic, transport, environmental, and social objectives.
-The approach involves setting out a future vision for the place, as set out in the Strategic Transport Plan, and then identifying the major transport investments required to deliver that vision.
+Increasingly there is movement towards a 'vision and validate' approach. where the TfN, local transport authorities and Government can actively shape and influence how people travel to meet joint economic, transport, environmental, and social objectives.
+The approach involves setting out a future vision for the place, as set out in the Strategic Transport Plan, and then identifying the major transport investments required in delivering that vision.

-Major investments should then be tested against different future scenarios to determine under what conditions the investment would be valid - which in turn could influence which investments are taken forward.
+The major investments should then be tested against different future scenarios to determine under what conditions the investment would be valid - which in turn could influence which investments are taken forward.